-A Vanderbilt expert sets the record straight on common misconceptions about MS.
+A Vanderbilt expert sets the record straight on common misconceptions about this illness.

 There are many misconceptions lurking around multiple sclerosis (MS).
 We asked Dr. Harold Moses, Jr. of the Vanderbilt Multiple Sclerosis Center to address six myths surrounding the disease.